Do you have something

 There are very few birds are coming to my bird feeders, what is going on?

-Many homeowners have noticed that very few birds are coming to their backyard feeders.
-While this may seem concerning, there are some probable explanations.
-First, weather conditions can have a big impact on songbird behavior.
 This fall has been an extraordinarily warm and mild and there is still plenty of natural food available in the landscape for wild birds.
 Food is particularly abundant in the natural landscape this fall.
 It was a prolific year for seed production for many plants.
 White pines produced an extraordinary amount of seed, which is an important food source for titmice, chickadees and nuthatches.
 With so much natural food available, songbirds are likely still out foraging instead of visiting bird feeders.

 As the temperature drops and the snow begins to fly, expect to see the birds at your feeders again.
 To prepare, make sure your feeders are cleaned before winter.
 After several months of little use, seed that has been sitting out can become moldy and start to decompose.
 Not only is this seed unappetizing, but it can potentially make birds sick.
 Take apart your feeders and wash them with hot soapy water, and refill them with new, fresh seed.